 8. Robertson Davies: The Manticore (read) which, along with no. 9,

-9. Robertson Davies: World of Wonders, are the books yet to be read in The Deptford Trilogy.
+9. Robertson Davies: World of Wonders (read), are the remaining two books in The Deptford Trilogy.

 10. Roddy Doyle: Charlie Savage, a signed copy of which was kindly gifted by Cathy Brown.